Client installed a plugin and broke my site - how to prevent it?

 • Editing critical pages

-When these are controlled, most "accidental breakages" disappear.
+When these are controlled, most unexpected issues stop happening.

 A practical way to handle this

-This exact problem is why I built Plugiva ClientGuard.
+This is the exact problem I built Plugiva ClientGuard to solve.

 The goal is simple: